Glen Campbell Fast Facts

 Other Facts:

-Campbell has won six Grammy Awards, three Grammy Hall of Fame honors and a Grammy Lifetime Achievement Award, and has 20 nominations.
+Campbell won six Grammy Awards, three Grammy Hall of Fame honors and a Grammy Lifetime Achievement Award, and had 20 nominations.

-Campbell has won six Grammy Awards, three Grammy Hall of Fame honors and a Grammy Lifetime Achievement Award, and has 20 nominations.
+Campbell won six Grammy Awards, three Grammy Hall of Fame honors and a Grammy Lifetime Achievement Award, and had 20 nominations.

 Nominated for one Academy Award.